Wild vs Penguins Prediction — AI Finds CAN'T MISS NHL Lines & Props (Nov 21)

 Remi Robot Icon

-Remi, our AI sports wizard, has been pouring over millions of data from every simulation between the Wild and Penguins and using recursive machine learning and cutting-edge AI to crunch the data to a single cover probability.
+Remi, our AI sports wizard, has been pouring over exorbitant amounts of data from every simulation between the Wild and Penguins and using recursive machine learning and industry leading AI to examine the data to a single cover probability.

-The Algorithm has been most fixated on the growing emphasis knucklehead sportsbettors often put on Pittsburgh’s strength factors between a Wild team going up against a possibly improved Penguins team.
-Trends look to say the true game analytics appear to reflect a moderate lean against one Vegas line in particular.
+The Algorithm has been most watching on the linear correlation of weight knucklehead sportsbettors often put on player performance factors between a Wild team going up against a possibly improved Penguins team.
+It appears the true game analytics might reflect a slight lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our NHL AI picks for FREE now.